Nepali climber alive after six days missing on Everest

 At least five people have died this season — two Indians and three Nepali climbers involved in Everest preparations.

-More than one thousand climbers reached the summit of Everest this season, according to initial tallies by Nepali officials, making it the busiest season on record.
+More than 1,000 climbers reached the summit of Everest this season, according to initial tallies by Nepali officials, making it the busiest season on record.